utdata/icj-class/bootstrap/bootstrap-class-01.md

 1. Edit the README file by adding a new section at the top with your name and the date you started the project.
 Note it is a Bootstrap 5 class project.

-> OF NOTE: When running `npm install` or when viewing your project on Github, you will see warnings about outdated packages and dependencies.
-These will not affect our work on this project.
+> OF NOTE: When running `npm install` or when viewing your project on Github, you will see warnings about outdated packages and dependencies. **These will not affect our work on this project**.

 ### A quick note about Node.js and npm